Why do so many seniors decide to own a dog?

 Dogs can be a companion who loves you selflessly, which is one reason why so many retirees decide to get a dog.
 You can have a pup at any stage of your life- kid, adulthood, and senior.
 Having a dog as a pet has numerous health benefits.
 It helps to keep their owner physically, mentally, and emotionally fit.

 Before getting a pup, you need to check which puppy will suit your needs and requirements.
 For example, for seniors, a low-maintenance dog would be more appropriate than a quite demanding dog.
 And if you stay in senior living facilities, you need to have a breed that is acceptable by pet-friendly assisted living facilities.

 Here are a few advantages of having a dog as a companion for seniors.

 – Dogs Keep Senior Citizens More Fit

-For seniors, going to a walk is one of the best physical exercises as it can be done on its speed, and does not need any kind of exercise equipment or training.
+For seniors, going for a walk is one of the best physical exercises as it can be done at its speed and does not need any exercise equipment or training.
 However, going on a walk regularly needs motivation.
 If you have a dog as a pet, you would be responsible for keeping it healthy.
-Taking your dog on a walk regularly would be added to your daily routine.
+Taking your dog on a daily walk would be added to your exercise routine.
 A regular walk would mean regular physical activity, fewer doctor visits, and more socialization.